 Experiment 5: Controlling a Servo - Battle Bot

 Your robot should do something more than just drive around!
-Maybe control a small robotic arm, a gripper or even a weapon (see the bonus experiment if this peaks your interest!) of some kind.
+Maybe control a small robotic arm, a gripper or even a weapon of some kind.
 In this experiment you will integrate servo motors with your robot to build a Battle Bot with Jousting Lances.
 This experiment combines all the elements you've learned so far in this tutorial.

 You will need the following parts:

 - 1x micro:bit board (Not Included with Kit)

 - 1x Micro-B USB Cable (Not Included with Kit)